✓ Updated March 2026

 Sunrise Kayak to the Coral Gardens

 Paddle out from your overwater bungalow just as the sun begins to paint the sky in hues of orange and pink.
-The calm morning waters offer unparalleled visibility for snorkeling amongst vibrant coral formations and a kaleidoscope of tropical fish.
-Look for the shy sea turtles that often frequent these shallow reefs.
+The calm morning waters offer unparalleled visibility for snorkeling amongst vibrant coral formations and a kaleidoscope of tropical fish, a truly magical start to the day.

 Belvedere Lookout & Pineapple Plantation Tour

 Ascend to the Belvedere Lookout for postcard-perfect views of Cook's Bay and Opunohu Bay, framed by lush volcanic peaks.
-Combine this with a tour of a local pineapple plantation; taste the incredibly sweet 'Victoria' pineapples straight from the source and learn about their cultivation.
-The scent of ripe fruit is intoxicating.
+Combine this with a tour of a local pineapple plantation; sample the intensely sweet 'victoria' pineapple and learn about the island's agricultural heritage.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.